blgo/flask-realtime-restapi/README.md

 ## TODO
+* Sanitase requirements.txt
+* Configure Docker image to run supervisor as a limited access user (currently running on `root`).
+* Use blueprints for restful api and sockets IO in order to be able to create as many "sensor" endpoints as necesary without duplicating code.
+* Add database support.
+* Add Maximum, Mean, Median, Minimum historic reading
+* Improve chart labels
 * Handle Websockets disconnect
 * Add basic error handling and logging (docker logs compatible)
 * Use Twitter bootstrap to make the HTML a bit more pretty
 * Configure RESTful API to support humidity and temperature sensor data
-* Fix favicon error with RESTful API
+* Fix favicon error on RESTful API